kubecost/docs/custom-prom.md

 # Custom Prometheus

-Integrating Kubecost with an existing Prometheus installation can be nuanced.
-We recommend first installing Kubecost with a bundled Prometheus ([instructions](http://kubecost.com/install)) as a dry run before integrating with an external Prometheus deployment.
-We also recommend getting in touch (team@kubecost.com) for assistance.
+When integrating Kubecost with an existing Prometheus, we recommend first installing Kubecost with a bundled Prometheus ([instructions](http://kubecost.com/install)) as a dry run before integrating with an external Prometheus deployment.
+You can get in touch (team@kubecost.com) or via our [Slack community](https://join.slack.com/t/kubecost/shared_invite/enQtNTA2MjQ1NDUyODE5LWFjYzIzNWE4MDkzMmUyZGU4NjkwMzMyMjIyM2E0NGNmYjExZjBiNjk1YzY5ZDI0ZTNhZDg4NjlkMGRkYzFlZTU) for assistance.

 **Note:** integrating with an existing Prometheus is only officially supported under Kubecost paid plans.